Iran accuses US of meddling on social media

 Russia's Deputy Foreign Minister Sergey Ryabkov went so far as to say the United States was leveraging the protests to undermine the Joint Comprehensive Plan of Action.
 Neither the United States nor the United Nations, whose primary focus is international security, should involve themselves in the Iran situation, he said.

-"Despite many attempts to distort the essence of what is happening, I am sure that our neighbor, the state that is friendly to us, will be able to overcome the current difficulties and come out of the current period as a stronger country and a partner that is reliable in solving various problems," including those relarted to the Joint Comprehensive Plan of Action, Ryabkov said, according to the state-run TASS news agency.
+"Despite many attempts to distort the essence of what is happening, I am sure that our neighbor, the state that is friendly to us, will be able to overcome the current difficulties and come out of the current period as a stronger country and a partner that is reliable in solving various problems," including those related to the Joint Comprehensive Plan of Action, Ryabkov said, according to the state-run TASS news agency.

 Iran calls on Telegram to block channels